7-Night Three Choirs Festival in Shropshire Holiday

 Food & Drink

 As at all our country houses, holidays are full board, from afternoon tea served as a welcome treat through that evening’s meal to a hearty breakfast on the day of departure.
 Lunch is a chance to stock up on our famous picnic snacks.
-Food at Harrington House is hearty and has a strong emphasis on ingredients from the area and seasonal produce.
-Once a week the dining room hosts a Local Food Night, when, over a sociable evening, you might tuck in to Cotswold leg of lamb, Bibury rainbow trout and a selection of Gloucestershire cheeses, accompanied with Harrington House homemade chutneys.
+Food at Longmynd House is varied and tasty and has a strong emphasis on ingredients from the area and seasonal produce.
+Once a week the bright dining room with its wrap around windows hosts a Local Food Night, when, over a sociable evening, you might try a five-course feast of regional flavours.

 For accessibility and assistance information, please contact our expert team on 020 3974 8865